Tuesday, February 3, 2026

 Pretty Autumn Table Runners

-This past autumn (2025) I had the opportunity to design and make with some gorgeous fall fabric - Hoffman Fabrics' Harvest Boutique - and made two simple yet so so pretty quilted table runners.
+This past autumn (2025) I had the opportunity to design and make with some gorgeous fall fabric - Hoffman Fabrics' Harvest Bouquet - and made two simple yet so so pretty quilted table runners.

 First up is this simple table runner made with strips of varying widths cut width of fabric long.
 A very quick quilt to make with space a plenty for the quilting to shine.